SanojRellen/Ablage/README.md

-Sub ClearData()
+Sub CopyMatchingValuesToColumnS()
-    Dim wsAll As Worksheet, wsByClients As Worksheet, wsByCurrencyPair As Worksheet, wsByTradeType As Worksheet Dim lastRowAll As Long, lastRowByClients As Long, lastRowByCurrency As Long, lastRowByTradeType As Long
+    Dim ws As Worksheet
+    Dim searchValue As String
+    Dim lastRow As Long
+    Dim i As Long
+    Dim outputRow As Long

-    ' Set worksheets
+    ' Set the worksheet to the active sheet
-    Set wsAll = ThisWorkbook.Sheets("ALL")
-    Set wsByClients = ThisWorkbook.Sheets("By Clients")
-    Set wsByCurrencyPair = ThisWorkbook.Sheets("By Currency Pair")
-    Set wsByTradeType = ThisWorkbook.Sheets("By Trade Type")
+    Set ws = ThisWorkbook.ActiveSheet

-    ' Clear range A2:N in "ALL"
-    lastRowAll = wsAll.Cells(wsAll.Rows.Count, "N").End(xlUp).Row
+    ' Get the value to search from cell S1 searchValue = ws.Range("S1").Value

+    ' Clear column S from row 7 to 22
+    ws.Range("S7:S22").ClearContents

+    ' Initialize the output row counter
+    outputRow = 7

+    ' Get the last used row in column D lastRow = ws.Cells(ws.Rows.Count, "D").End(xlUp).Row

+    ' Loop through column D starting from row 7
+    For i = 7 To lastRow
-    If lastRowAll >= 2 Then
+        If ws.Cells(i, "D").Value = searchValue Then
-        wsAll.Range("A2:N" & lastRowAll).ClearContents
+            ' Copy value from column A to column S ws.Cells(outputRow, "S").Value = ws.Cells(i, "A").Value
+            outputRow = outputRow + 1
         End If

-    ' Clear column B starting from row 16 in "By Clients" lastRowByClients = wsByClients.Cells(wsByClients.Rows.Count, "B").End(xlUp).Row
-    If lastRowByClients >= 16 Then
-        wsByClients.Range("B16:B" & lastRowByClients).ClearContents
-    End If

-    ' Clear column B starting from row 15 in "By Currency Pair" lastRowByCurrency = wsByCurrencyPair.Cells(wsByCurrencyPair.Rows.Count, "B").End(xlUp).Row
-    If lastRowByCurrency >= 15 Then
-        wsByCurrencyPair.Range("B15:B" & lastRowByCurrency).ClearContents
-    End If

-    ' Clear column B starting from row 3 in "By Trade Type" lastRowByTradeType = wsByTradeType.Cells(wsByTradeType.Rows.Count, "B").End(xlUp).Row
-    If lastRowByTradeType >= 3 Then
-        wsByTradeType.Range("B3:B" & lastRowByTradeType).ClearContents
-    End If

-    MsgBox "Data cleared successfully!"
+    Next i
 End Sub